nogokama/Dash-line-detector/README.md

 # Dash-line-detector
-This program was developed to detect dash line in Duckietown
+This program was developed to detect dash line in Duckietown at 27-30 frames per second